honestbleeps/BetterZoom/README.md

 ### Chrome ###

-- Click the wrench icon and choose Tools -> Extensions
+- Click the Menu icon and choose Tools -> Extensions

 - Check the "Developer Mode" checkbox